wifi1999/KusiNote/README.md

 - Crafted with React.js, the frontend provides an exceptionally intuitive and user-friendly experience.

 ### Microservices Architecture:
-- Empress.js is employed to create microservices-based servers for posts, queries, comments, and event notifications.
+- Express.js is employed to create interconnected microservices-based servers for posts, queries, comments, and event notifications.

 ### Logging and Monitoring:
-- Utilizes Winston for logging, monitoring, and tracking the performance and health of each microservice.
+- Integrated Winston API for a logging system, enabling real-time performance tracking across microservices

 ### Automated Testing:
 - Jest is used for comprehensive and reliable automated testing across microservices to ensure robust testing coverage.

 ### Docker Containerization
-- Leveraged Docker to containerize each microservice, ensuring efficient resource utilization and streamlined dependency management.
+- Docker is leveraged to containerize each microservice, ensuring efficient resource utilization and streamlined dependency management.